3azf55/GI-Macro-Manager/README.md

 A Windows macro manager built with **AutoHotkey v1**, **C# WinForms**, and **WebView2**.

-GI Macro Manager provides a modern interface for organizing, importing, running, exporting, deleting, and reordering macros.
-Character and macro definitions are loaded dynamically from the project catalog, so the engine does not depend on hard-coded character or combo names.
+GI Macro Manager provides a modern interface for organizing, importing, running, exporting, and deleting macros.

 ## Features